somaticbits/hentools/readme.md

 ### Installation

-1. Get a free API Key at [https://example.com](https://example.com)
+1. Get a Tezos account (optional if you already have one)
-2. Clone the repo
+2. Clone the repo and jump into the cloned folder
    ```sh
    git clone https://github.com/somaticbits/hentools.git
    ```